gchq/coreax/SECURITY.md

 If you believe that you have identified a potential vulnerability in the code base, please report this promptly to [oss@gchq.gov.uk](mailto:oss@gchq.gov.uk).
 Please describe the problem in as much detail as possible, ideally with examples.
-Each report will be dealt with on a case-by-case basis with clear.
+Each report will be dealt with on a case-by-case basis.
 You will receive regular communication on the resolution and progress of your report.